haleighspurlock/team-profile-generator/README.md

 ## Description
 ---
 Node.js command line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
 Testing is key to making code maintainable, so a test unit was written for every part of the code to ensure it passed each test.
-There is a walkthrough video linked below to demonstrate functionality and all of the tests passing.
+There are screen shots of the tests, the populated questions, and the final html product as well as a walkthrough video linked below to demonstrate functionality and all of the tests passing.

 Deployed Website: